 5. Carnival 7-Night Southern Caribbean (from San Juan).
 Many travelers are hesitant to make cruise plans either out of or through Puerto Rico for fear of damage from Hurricane Maria last fall.
 I can assure you that San Juan, as well as the vast majority of the Caribbean, is definitely open for business.
 This is a more economical itinerary on the Carnival Fascination, which is an older and mid-sized Fantasy-class ship, but it was given a huge overhaul in 2008 that made it shinier – and more accessible, although its pools are unfortunately still lacking lifts.
-It’s also getting a makeover in mid-February 2018 that will add more dining options.
+It also got a makeover in mid-February 2018 that added more dining options.
 Ports of call include St. Thomas (US Virgin Islands), Barbados, St. Lucia, St. Kitts, and St. Maarten, all of which have accessible tours available through outside vendors.
 Carnival is a family and budget-oriented cruise line, so this itinerary would be ideal for couples with children not looking to break the bank.

 6. Norwegian 5-Day Pacific Coastal.
 This one-way cruise from Vancouver to Los Angeles is a nice option for US-based travelers who want to stay close to home, and those who don’t have the time to be away for a week or longer.
 This cruise also takes place on the NCL Bliss, the line’s newest ship going into service in mid-2018, with this itinerary occurring in late September.
 All NCL ships have pool lifts, and younger family members in particular will enjoy the multiple water slides and two-deck go-cart race track.
 Ports of call include Victoria BC (Canada) and San Francisco, which means more great news for wheelchair users.
 Although Canada is not subject to US accessibility laws, it has its own wheelchair friendly laws that make Vancouver and Victoria nice options.
 San Francisco and Los Angeles are large cities, but they are subject to the ADA and have several choices for accessible tours and transportation.